Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

   - They **MUST** use simple/native resource declarations/definitions in their respective IaC language
   - They **MUST NOT** use other modules to deploy these required resources

-{{< expand "Terraform & Bicep Log Analytics Workspace examples using simple/native declarations for use in E2E tests" "expand/collapse">}}
+{{< expand "➕ Terraform & Bicep Log Analytics Workspace examples using simple/native declarations for use in E2E tests" "expand/collapse">}}

 ###### Terraform